karencfisher/exquisite-corpse/README.md

 See `locale/README.md` for more info.

 _Note: ChatGPT will respond in English if using the default `instructions.txt`.
-Try translating the instructions or simply adding an additional instruction to respond on in the desired language, ie. "You are to respond only in German."_
+Try translating the instructions or simply adding an additional instruction to respond in the desired language, ie. "You are to respond only in German."_

 Configuration
 -------------